gptechday/openai-academy-customGPTs/routesmart/instructions_routesmart_example.md

 Use `GOOGLE_OAUTH_BEARER` for Calendar, `GOOGLE_MAPS_API_KEY` for all Maps endpoints, and `SMS_TOKEN` for `send_sms`.

-*Version 1.2 — demo modes enhanced to showcase full workflow and late‑arrival scenario.*
+*Version 1.2 — demo modes enhanced *